Personal Finance

 1. A Rainy Day Umbrella

 The first reason is a catch-all.
 Almost by definition, an emergency fund prepares you for the unexpected.
 This rainy day might present itself as a medical emergency, loss of employment, a pandemic, or even when your car breaks down.
+If and when that rainy day comes, you will be glad you have an umbrella to keep you moving.

 2. Home Ownership